 Wouldn’t you rather get the project started than spend time copying and pasting data over?

-Reason #3: Saving on licenses
+Reason #3: You could save money on licenses

 How tight is your app budget right now?
 Are you already being asked to find places to cut spending?